 This Christmas Comes with New Data

 Monday brings fresh updates from Questia Group regarding Christmas shopping.
 Our study highlights some key aspects related to Christmas habits, shopping behavior, as well as opinions regarding gifts and gift giving in Romania.
-Our research was made through an online survey on www.questia.ro covering 1,262 respondents.
+Our research was made through an online survey on www.questia.ro covering 1,262 respondents, with a plus or minus 3% margin of error.
 The survey was active between the 13th and 15th of December.

 Romanians intend to celebrate Christmas religiously this year (64.2%), but there are some who won’t spend it religiously (34%), while a small percent of 1.1% say they are not interested in Christmas at all.
 Out of those who will celebrate it, 40.1% think they will not have time to take part in any Christmas services, while 58% say that they will participate in at least one Christmas service.

 Christmas remains a family holiday: most of the Romanians will spend Christmas with their extended families (68%), with their partner or spouse (42%), but also with friends (16.9%) and some alone (3.1%).
 Christmas is where the Christmas tree is: home.
 Two-thirds will be spending Christmas at home (66.3%), almost one quarter at a family member’s home (22.1%), and relatively few at their partner’s home (4%).
 Only a small part of our respondents will be spending holidays far from home: on vacation in Romania (2.6%) and abroad (0.6%), at a friend’s home (2.3%) or in a restaurant/pub (0.8%).